creativeprojects/resticprofile/docs/content/installation/upgrade/_index.md

 resticprofile self-update
 ```

-{{% notice style="note" %}}
+{{% notice style="note" title="Package Managers" %}}
-The `self-update` command is not available when installed via homebrew.
+The `self-update` command is not available when installed via a package manager (homebrew, scoop).
-You should use `brew upgrade resticprofile` instead.
+You should use the upgrade built in the package manager instead.
 {{% /notice %}}